Kraymer/qifqif/README.rst

   completion
 - **Auditing mode:** review your transactions one by one
 - **Quiet mode (no interactive):** for easy integration with scripts
-- **Easy-going workflow:** importing years of accounting in a single file?
-No worries: just press ``<Ctrl+C>`` to exit anytime.
+- **Easy-going workflow:** dreading the behemoth task of importing years of accounting from a single file?
+Don't be.
+Go at your own pace and press ``<Ctrl+C>`` to exit anytime.
 On next run, editing will resume right where you left it.

 Usage
 -----